gee-46/gesture-volume-control/README.md

 ## 📄 License

-This project was developed as part of the **Infosys Springboard Batch A** internship program.
+This project was developed as part of the **Infosys springboard Internship 6.0 program** .